dm0-/installer/README.md

 ## Status / Notes / To Do

 The project is currently at the stage where I've just dumped some useful things into shell functions that are randomly scattered around the directory.
-It will be completely revised at some point to have a usable interface.
+It will be completely revised at some point.
 Don't expect anything in here to be stable.
 Don't use this in general.

 Three distros are supported to varying degrees at the moment: Fedora, CentOS, and Gentoo.
-For the best support currently, build Fedora images while running on the same Fedora version as the host OS.
+For the best support currently, build Fedora 30 images while running on a Fedora 30 host system.

 ### General

-**Implement a real command-line interface.**  There needs to be an option to specify the target partition instead of the `INSTALL_DISK` environment variable.
-Automatic Secure Boot signing should be offered as an option here, which would need to specify which key to use.
+**Improve the command-line interface.**  Automatic Secure Boot signing should be offered as an option here, which would need to specify which key to use.
 There should also be an option to take a public keyring file that is used to verify the signature of the etc Git overlay commit on checkout, and maybe an SSH key to support securely cloning the repo as a means of automated provisioning.
-Positional arguments should be handed to the end user's scripts, e.g. to provide the path to a game's binary installer.
 Maybe add an option to lock the root account and create an unprivileged user, so I don't need to hard-code an account in the example files.
+Add validation error messages.

 **Implement content whitelisting.**  The images currently include all installed files with an option to blacklist paths using an exclude list.
 The opposite should be supported for minimal systems, where individual files, directories, entire packages, and ELF binaries (as a shortcut for all linked libraries) can be listed for inclusion and everything else is dropped.